 A little old lady sat alone at the edge of her bed.

 Just as she had done every year on her birthday, she pulled a worn red satin pouch from her nightstand and set it on her lap.
-She paused momentarily and took in a deep breath before sliding out an old ornate hand mirror.
+She paused momentarily to take in a deep breath before sliding out an old ornate hand mirror.

 Gazing into her reflection, the woman began to sob.
-After all these years, she finally understood the mysterious power the mirror held.
-Like water being poured into a glass of crushed ice, the realization filled the nooks and crannies of her being.
+After all these years, she finally understood the mirror's mysterious power.
+Like water being poured into a glass of crushed ice, the realization filled the empty spaces of her being.

 Guiding her hand back into the pouch to return the mirror, her hand emerged with another object -- a very old birthday card.
-She grinned from ear to ear as she looked at it.
+Joy sprouted from her belly and blossomed in a child-like smile as she looked at it.

 She had received the card, along with the mirror, a lifetime ago on her 10th birthday.
 She opened the card and read the message: